lemousehunter/SC2006_Meta-4/README.md

 # Operating Environment
 ## Development Environment
-*Description*
+*Description*<br>
-**Front-end**: React Native for Mobile Application React Native is a User Interface(UI) Software Development Library that is created by Facebook.
+**Front-end**: React Native for Mobile Application<br>
+React Native is a User Interface(UI) Software Development Library that is created by Facebook.
 It allows the development of native apps.
-Hence, the same codebase could be used to run in both Android and iOS phones
+Hence, the same codebase could be used to run in both Android and iOS phones<br>
-**Backend**: Node.js,Express.js, MongoDB
+**Backend**: Node.js,Express.js, MongoDB<br>
-Authentication is handled by JsonWebToken
+Authentication is handled by JsonWebToken<br>
-All data is stored in MongoDB
+All data is stored in MongoDB<br>

 ## Design and Implementation Constraints
 * This application uses local storage for file storage which may be limited.